 - The NHS Ayrshire and Arran intermittent (pulsed) vancomycin prescribing, administration and monitoring chart must be used when vancomycin is prescribed as per this guideline. - The chart should be used for prescribing doses of vancomycin in conjunction with the existing inpatient prescribing chart (e.g. Kardex or electronic prescribing) and medical/nursing documentation.
-These charts contain a stepwise approach to safe and effective prescribing and key points of advice on monitoring, interpreting and represcribing. - An NHS A&A online vancomycin calculator is available and should be used to calculate the initial dose requirements.
+These charts contain a stepwise approach to safe and effective prescribing and key points of advice on monitoring, interpreting and re-prescribing. - An antimicrobial app and/or an online calculator is available and should be used to calculate the initial dose requirements.